Atreyagaurav/gate-simulator/README.md

 ### Circuit info file (.cir)
 This file includes the layout of the electronic circuits. there are two example files given in example folder (simple.cir and complex.cir).

+The things to be careful about making the .cir files are:
-the format can be seen in the example below, don't use any excess spaces or linebreaks.
+* The format can be seen in the example below, don't use any excess spaces or linebreaks.
+* The number of nodes are started from zero and are continuous.
+* The first node numbers are reserved for input signals, if your input is 3, input nodes will be (0,1,2).
+* Similaryly last node numbers are for output, if you specify output as 2, signals of last 2 node numbers will be output in file.

 simple.cir
 ```